aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-a value indicating whether the vertical scroll bar is hidden.
+Gets a value indicating whether the vertical scroll bar is hidden.

 **Returns:**
 boolean